SparksFire02/AAStyles/README.md

 3. Write New Style
 4. At the right, name it whatever you want
 5. At update URL, put this: https://sparksfire02.github.io/AAStyles/(name).css
+6. Click Save

 Note: xStyle allows one-click update and also automatic updates:
 1. Open the extension (top right, click xStyles, press settings button)
 2. Click the update button
 (If automatic update button is blurred, the feature is turned off)

+Note: The update feature does not fetch the new theme immediately, allow it some time.

 ## Stylus
 1. Open the file / Download the file of what you prefer